ZhuDailing/RBDA-17fall-Movie/README.md

 > spark-submit --class "RandomForestRegression" rbda-movie-1.0-SNAPSHOT.jar

-Remember to put the input TXT file in HDFS
+Remember to put the input TXT file in HDFS under 'input' folder

+The input file should be in [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) format